The Humble Beginnings Of Van Veen Nursery

 Meet The Founder: Theodore Van Veen, Sr.

 Van came to America in 1900 from Aarlanderveen in The Netherlands.
-Along the way, he has worked in various nurseries in Holland, England, and Canada.
+Along the way, he worked in various nurseries in Holland, England, and Canada.
 He has always been a forward-thinker— as early as the 1930s, he was tinkering with rooting compounds, using electric cables to heat propagation beds, and using mist to cool them.
 He did all this believing it was possible to grow rhododendrons on their own roots.

 Van was a charter member of the American Rhododendron Society, which was founded in Portland in 1945.
 Back then, the plant was multiplied only by seed, layering, and grafting.
 With Van's innovative thinking, the method of "cutting grown rhododendron, the king of shrubs" became popular.